 He was designated prime minister by President Toomas Hendrik Ilves when his predecessor Andrus Ansip stepped down after a record nine years in office.

 Mr Ansip resigned in an attempt to bring in fresh blood ahead of the liberal Reform Party's run for re-election in 2015.

-Mr Roivas, aged 34 at the time of taking office, heads a coalition of Reform and the centre-left Social Democratic Party with a wafer-thin majority.
+Mr Roivas, aged 34 at the time of taking office, took over a coalition government of Reform and the centre-left Social Democratic Party which between them had a wafer-thin majority.

-Mr Roivas served as minister of social affairs in Andrus Ansip's government for 15 months.
+Mr Roivas previously served as minister of social affairs in Andrus Ansip's government for 15 months.